YPares/porcupine/README.md

 _add_ serials to an existing pipeline before reusing it as part of your own pipeline.
-This sort of makes Porcupine an "anti-ETL": rather than marshall and curate input data so that it matches the pipeline expectations, you augment the pipeline so that it can deal with more different data sources.
+This sort of makes Porcupine an "anti-ETL": rather than marshall and curate input data so that it matches the pipeline expectations, you augment the pipeline so that it can deal with more data sources.

 ## Resource tree